malek-luky/Automatic-Wheel-Assembly-Detection/reports/README.md

 The next struggle was building the docker image inside GCP.
 It got stuck and after discussing the problem with Nicki we decided to buidl the image using github actions and then upload the built image to GCP.

+We were also struggling to cache our images in github workflow.
+We tried four different approaches how to cache our data to make the workflow faster in the next run, but none if it worked.
+It only took a lot of space on GitHub while not improving the speed of Github Actinos at all.

 Another big issue we encountered was while running the train_model docker image.
 Accidentally the entry point was a wrong function that was used in conda_setup dockerfile, which had only one job, never exit the docker container.
 After spending nearly one day debugging the issue why the dockerfile does not work, we found this bug.

 The biggest struggle was with VM machines.
 Since the image is quite big, we were incrementally increasing the disk size for our VM.
 Unfortunately, except the disk size we were facing an issue with wandb-api token.
 Therefore we added the wandb token to the instance, and afer running into with a disk size we created a new more powerful instance.
 But we did not save the wanndb-api-token.
 Therefore we were debugging the disk size for 6 hours and all possible problems, but the issue was elsewhere.